Fraunhofer-AISEC/codyze/docs/contributors/index.md

 If you want to run your own local server to preview your changes as you work, you can either install MkDocs or use a docker.

-For installing MkDocs, please refer to the [Material for MkDocs documentation](https://squidfunk.github.io/mkdocs-material/getting-started/).
+For installing MkDocs, please refer to the [Material for MkDocs documentation <i class="fas fa-external-link-alt"></i>](https://squidfunk.github.io/mkdocs-material/getting-started/){target=_blank}.

-For the docker, please refer to the [README](https://github.com/Fraunhofer-AISEC/codyze/tree/main/docs/README.md).
+For the docker, please refer to the [README <i class="fas fa-external-link-alt"></i>](https://github.com/Fraunhofer-AISEC/codyze/tree/main/docs/README.md){target=_blank}.

 ### Creating an issue

-If you've found a problem in the docs, but you're not sure how to fix it yourself, please create an issue in the [Codyze repo](https://github.com/Fraunhofer-AISEC/codyze/issues) and add the label `documentation` to it.
+If you've found a problem in the docs, but you're not sure how to fix it yourself, please create an issue in the [Codyze repo <i class="fas fa-external-link-alt"></i>](https://github.com/Fraunhofer-AISEC/codyze/issues){target=_blank} and add the label `documentation` to it.
 You can also create an issue about a specific page by clicking the **Create Issue** button in the top right hand corner of the page.

 ## Contributing to Codyze